The Big 5 Financial Reports

 Budget vs. Actual

-This report compares the projected budget to what actually occurred during a specified period.
+This report compares the projected budget to what occurred during a specified period.
 It shows your client’s spending and revenue income data from their income statement and visually displays the information side-by-side with your projected budget.
 This report helps clients to assess their overall performance, forecast future income, and identify any company areas that perform better or worse than expected.

 Accounts Receivable Aging Report